-Looking to publish in Journal Of The Intensive Care Society?
+Looking to publish in Journal of the Intensive Care Society?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowThe Journal of the Intensive Care Society (JICS) disseminates clinically and scientifically relevant peer-reviewed research, evaluation, experience and opinion for all staff working in intensive care medicine, aiming to inform best practice and guide innovative scientific research across this broad, multidisciplinary specialty.

-Looking to publish in Journal Of The Intensive Care Society?
+Looking to publish in Journal of the Intensive Care Society?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowSubmission Instructions

-Journal Of The Intensive Care Society accepts the following article types.
+Journal of the Intensive Care Society accepts the following article types.
 Click on an article type to view submission instructions.

 Original Submission